 As a result of a movement towards sustainability, bamboo has become increasingly popular in recent years.
 I did some research and created a list of the benefits of bamboo as a sustainable material:

 - Renewable resource – bamboo can be harvested in one to five years depending on the species.
 In comparison, hardwoods like oak trees take at least forty years before they can be harvested.
-Over one million acres of forests are lost each week due to deforestation.
+According to World Wildlife Fund, 18.7 million acres of forests are lost to deforestation annually.
 As a substitute for hardwoods, bamboo offers a versatile solution to drastically reduce this number and protect our forests.

 - Fast growth rate – some species of bamboo will grow as much as three feet (1 meter) per day!
 Labeled the fastest growing plant on earth, bamboo does not require replanting.
 When harvested, it will grow a new shoot as a result of its extensive root system and help protect soil from erosion.